saimahesh19/Devops_Engineer/Linux.md

 **Q: How to run a command in the background?**
 A: Append `&`: `command &`.
 Use `nohup` to persist after logout: `nohup command &`.

-### Advanced Questions

-**Q: What is a container?**
-A: A container is a lightweight, isolated environment that packages an application with its dependencies.
-Containers share the host kernel but have isolated filesystem, network, and process space.

-**Q: Difference between container and VM?**
-A: Containers share the host